 Rarely a patient may need thyroid surgery if the above two options are not relevant.

 - Risk of general anesthesia, bleeding, and infection

 - Most patients develop hypothyroidism which is permanent.
 This side-effect is similar to radioactive iodine side-effect.
-Then, these patients need thyroid hormone pills for the rest of their life.
-Unfortunately, many of these patients continue to experience symptoms of hypothyroidism despite thyroid hormone pill such as levothyroxine.
+These patients need thyroid hormone pills for the rest of their life.
+Unfortunately, many of these patients continue to experience symptoms of hypothyroidism despite a thyroid hormone pill such as levothyroxine.